Taurine Benefits: Uses, Foods & Safety

-Taurine is an amino acid found in foods, like beef, fish, chicken and turkey.
-It contains antioxidant and anti-inflammatory action that helps to boost immunity and maintain high health, as well as prevent early aging.
+• Taurine is an amino acid found in foods like meat and seafood, and it supports antioxidant and anti-inflammatory processes linked to immunity and healthy aging.

 Health benefits